-The Hawaiian hotspot consists of two crucial geological/tectonic components: A plume of molten rock which connects the Hawaiian Islands to the deep mantle, whose location, diameter, and depth extent are still subject to heated debate, and an associated bathymetric rise (swell) whose dynamics and geology also are still subject to debate.
+The Hawaiian hotspot consists of two crucial geological/tectonic components: A plume of molten rock that connects the Hawaiian Islands to the deep mantle, whose location, diameter, and depth extent are still subject to heated debate, and an associated bathymetric rise (swell) whose dynamics and geology also are still subject to debate.
 While progress has been made using seismic methods to address the geometry of the Hawaiian plume, detecting and quantifying variations in temperature, composition, and melt fraction are still challenging.
 Apart from the hot plume, geodynamic numerical models (Ballmer et al., 2011) and Ps receiver function data (Agius et al., 2017) suggest the existence of large-scale cold mantle downwelling curtains situated laterally ~150 km from the plume axis.

 The non-invasive MagnetoTelluric (MT) method uses natural time variations in Earth’s magnetic field, primarily caused by solar winds, to measure the crust’s and mantle's electrical conductivity.
 Conductivity is highly sensitive to changes in temperature and melts content.
 In this project, we will conduct a regional-scale island and ocean-bottom deployment of 70 marine MT instruments and 11 land MT stations to study the plume and swell associated with the Hawaiian hotspot.
 Our proposed land/ocean MT experiment in Hawaii will complement legacy MT/seismic data collected by the SWELL (1997) and the PLUME (2005) experiments.
-Thus, enabling us to test hypotheses relating to the nature and dynamics of the Hawaiian plume that cannot be unequivocally tested with either MT or seismic data alone.
+Thus enabling us to test hypotheses relating to the nature of the Hawaiian plume that cannot be unequivocally tested with either MT or seismic data alone.
 More importantly, this study will provide new insights into the convection dynamics of a hot plume and adjacent downwelling curtains, improving our understanding of hot plume mechanics.

-The NUCLEI experiment: Map of past and proposed MT receivers and ocean bottom differential pressure gauge (DPG) as seismometers.
+NUCLEI experiment: Map of archived and proposed MT receivers and ocean bottom differential pressure gauge (DPG) as seismometers.

-Upper panel: 3D finite-element discretization of Hawaii's plume forward (true) model.
-The true model is based on the conceptual model by Laske et al., (2011).
+3D finite-element discretization of Hawaii's plume forward (true) model.
+The true model represents a conceptual model derived from seismic OBS data (Laske et al., 2011).

-In this project, in addition to 3D MT inversion, we will apply a 3D cross-gradient joint inversion of the MT, seismic, and gravity data.
-Thus, NUCLEI will provide powerful constraints on the subsurface geology, including the position and lateral extent of the region of magma upwelling beneath Hawaii, its depth of origin, the amount of melt within this volcanic system, the 3D thermal structure beneath the swell, and the spatial and implied temporal extent of any magma ponded at the lithosphere.
-Our integrated approach will contribute to our understanding of one of the essential magmatic systems on Earth in terms of planetary convection, plate tectonics, and island-building mechanism.
+Thus, NUCLEI will provide powerful constraints on the 3D subsurface geology, including the position and lateral extent of the region of magma upwelling beneath Hawaii, its depth of origin, the amount of melt within this volcanic system, and the spatiotemporal extent and thermal structure of the presumed downwelling curtains.
+Our integrated approach will contribute to our understanding of one of the essential magmatic systems on Earth in terms of planetary convection, plate tectonics, and island-building mechanisms.